-“Potato salad!”, exclaims Danny Kaye repeatedly in the 1945 movie, Wonder Man.
+“Potato salad!”, exclaims Danny Kaye repeatedly in a high-pitched voice in the 1945 movie, Wonder Man.
 Our family stumbled on to this movie on TV years ago when my kids were little.
 They laughed their little guts out over Danny Kaye’s antics and the expression “potato salad” has always stayed with us.
 We showed the movie to my grandson when he was 2 years old and he, too, laughed and laughed.
 Of course we laughed at him laughing at the movie.
 You can find clips from the movie on You Tube, but if you ever get a chance to see the whole thing, then make yourself a big bowl of popcorn and have some family fun watching it together.

 Now back to potato salad.
 The potato salad posted here is a traditional potato salad with which I grew up.
 Everyone has their own favorite version of a traditional potato salad, but for me, this is the one that makes me remember hot summer days in the South, family reunions, and church pot-lucks.
 The potatoes and other ingredients are infused with the flavors of salt, pepper, and apple cider vinegar.
 Classics.